kuzzleio/kuzzle/doc/2/api/controllers/bulk/m-write/index.md

 - `_id`: created document unique identifier
 - `_source`: document content
 - `_version`: version number of the document
-- `created`: a boolean telling whether a document is created

 If one or more document creations fail, the response status is set to `206`, and the `error` object contains a [partial error](/core/2/api/essentials/errors#partialerror) error.